goraz/onion/README.markdown

 }
 ```

-FileLoader is an interfae to handle load config from a file
+FileLoader is an interface to handle load config from a file

 #### type Layer